RatJuggler/developer-portfolio/README.md

 ## Full Application

-A docker-compose configuration, with a multi-stage Docker build, allows the complete application to be built and run.
-This includes an instance of Nginx to serve the public static files, a Node instance for the template application, a Java instance for the Spring application and a front-end proxy which routes requests to these two instances as required.
-The proxy is also based on my [Nginx golden image](https://github.com/RatJuggler/my-production-docker-build).
+A docker-compose configuration allows the complete application to be built and run.
+It uses a combined multi-stage docker build for the static and template images to save time and also includes a front-end proxy which routes requests to the static pages or templates as required.
+The proxy is again based on my [Nginx golden image](https://github.com/RatJuggler/my-production-docker-build).

+  Build all the images with: `docker-compose build`

-  Create and run all the images with: `docker-compose up -d`
+  Run the images with: `docker-compose up -d`
+``
   Content will be available at: `http://localhost:8080`

 ![Image of Deployment](https://github.com/RatJuggler/developer-portfolio/blob/main/deployed-result.jpg)